sparklemotion/sqlite3-ruby/adr/2024-09-fork-safety.md

 Advice from upstream contributors[^advice] is, essentially: don't fork if you have open database connections.
 Or, if you have forked, don't call `sqlite3_close` on those connections and thereby leak some amount of memory in the child process.
 Neither of these options are ideal, see below.

-## Decision
+## Decisions

-Open database connections carried across a `fork()` will not be fully closed in the child process, to avoid the risk of corrupting the database file.
+1. Open writable database connections carried across a `fork()` will automatically be closed in the child process to mitigate the risk of corrupting the database file.
+2. These connections will be incompletely closed ("discarded") which will result in a one-time memory leak in the child process.

+First, the gem will register an "after fork" handler via `Process._fork` that will close any open writable database connections in the child process.
+This is a best-effort attempt to avoid corruption, but it is not guaranteed to prevent corruption in all cases.
+Any connections closed by this handler will also emit a warning to let users know what's happening.

-The sqlite3-ruby gem will track the ID of the process that opened each database connection.
-If, when the database is closed (either explicitly with `Database#close` or implicitly via GC) the current process ID is different from the original process, then we "discard" the connection.
+Second, the sqlite3-ruby gem will store the ID of the process that opened each database connection.
+If, when a writable database is closed (either explicitly with `Database#close` or implicitly via GC or after-fork callback) the current process ID is different from the original process, then we "discard" the connection.

 "Discard" here means:

 - The `Database` object acts "closed", including returning `true` from `#closed?`.
 - `sqlite3_close_v2` is not called on the object, because it is unsafe to do so per sqlite instructions[^howto].
 As a result, some memory will be lost permanently (a one-time "memory leak").
 - Open file descriptors associated with the database are closed.
+- Any memory that can be freed safely is recovered.

+Note that readonly databases are being treated as "fork safe" and are not affected by any of these changes.

 ## Consequences